RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 ## Topics
 - `topic/meta`: This page covers a meta topic for the encyclopedia.
 	- `topic/meta/writing_guidelines`: This page covers the encyclopedia's writing guidelines.
+	- `topic/meta/ledger`: This page is a Lore Ledger, a changelog for the encyclopedia.
+	- `topic/meta/project`: This page covers an ongoing or complete Project regarding the completion of the encyclopedia.
+	- `topic/meta/addenda`: Addenda are hidden pages which provide meta information, like author's notes and TTRPG stat blocks, for specific articles.
 - `topic/art`: This page covers a topic relating to the arts.
 	- `topic/art/game`: This page covers a topic relating to games.
 	- `topic/art/music`: This page covers a topic relating to music.